Ludwig Reichenbach: Glass sea creatures

-Director of the natural history museum in Dresden, Professor Reichenbach was faced with an annoying yet seemingly unsolvable problem of showing invertebrate marine life.
-Land-based flora and fauna was not an issue, for it was a relatively simple matter to exhibit mounted and stuffed creatures such as gorillas and elephants, their lifelike poses attracting and exciting the museums' visitors.
-Invertebrates, however, by their very nature, posed a problem.
-In the 19th century the only method practised for showcasing them was to take a live specimen and place it in a sealed jar of alcohol.
-This killed it but, more importantly, time and a lack of hard parts eventually rendered the specimen little more than a colorless floating blob of jelly, making it neither pretty nor an effective teaching tool.
-Prof. Reichenbach wanted something more, specifically 3D colored models of marine invertebrates that were both lifelike and able to stand the test of time.
-In 1863, he "saw an exhibition of highly detailed, realistic glass flowers created by a Bohemian Lampworker, Leopold Blaschka, at an exhibition hosted by Prince Camille de Rohan;" and it was the Prince who first introduced Reichenbach to Leopold Blaschka.
+In the 19th century, the only method practised for showcasing them was to take a live specimen and place it in a sealed jar of alcohol.
+This killed it, but more importantly, time and a lack of hard parts eventually rendered the specimen little more than a colorless floating blob of jelly, making it neither pretty nor an effective teaching tool.
+Prof. Reichenbach wanted something more, specifically three-dimensional, colored models of marine invertebrates that were both lifelike and able to endure.
+In 1863, he "saw an exhibition of highly detailed, realistic glass flowers created by a Bohemian lampworker, Leopold Blaschka, at an exhibition hosted by Prince Camille de Rohan;" and the Prince was who first introduced Reichenbach to Leopold Blaschka.